gniewus/SentenceBERT-for-topic-modeling/README.md

 - labeled_test_clusters.csv	- contains 500 labeled articles (20 Clusters).
 Used for parameter search and evaluation of the clustering performance.
 FIY.
 Articles data was collected using RSS Feed and simple scraping scripts inspired by [BildMining](https://github.com/Frank86ger/BildMining)
 ## Notebooks
+Notebook directory contains multiple notebooks with experiments and presentations of the results.
+- BertTopic_Presentation.ipynb -

+## Prefect
+In the prefect directory you will find the production-ready implementation of the pipeline using Prefect.
+You will need to set up a database(Docker), and load your first batch of articles.

+Follow the instructions in the Readme inside.

 ## Analitical dashboard
 In the `dash` folder you can see an inmplementation of a dashboard presetning the results of topic modeling combined with performance data.